Vurhd0/Image-Extraction-and-Captioning/README.md

 4. **Step 4: Automation with `run.sh`**
    The `run.sh` script automates the entire process.
 It calls each Python script in the correct order—capturing snapshots, extracting images, and adding tags.

+## Image Tagging Using Google API and HuggingFace Gemini Model

+### Overview
+In this project, the image tagging process is carried out using the **Google API Key** and the **HuggingFace Microsoft Git Image Captioning Model**.
+However, due to limitations in the free version of the Google API, I encountered issues while trying to tag all the images.
+Specifically, the Google API free tier does not allow processing an unlimited number of images, which caused some of the captions to fail.

+To work around this limitation, I leveraged the **Microsoft'S Git Captioning Model** available on HuggingFace for the image captioning task.
+This model serves as an alternative as the Google API is unable to process certain images due to the free-tier restrictions.

+### Challenges with the Google API
+The Google API for image captioning is powerful, but the free version has certain usage limits, including restrictions on the number of images that can be captioned within a specific time period or quota.
+As a result, some of the images failed to get tagged, leading to errors in the captions.
+These errors are typically a result of API restrictions that prevent further captioning after reaching the limit.

+### Solution: HuggingFace Gemini Model
+To address the issue of incomplete image tagging, I integrated the **Gemini Image Captioning Model** available on **HuggingFace**.
+The model provides an alternative method for generating captions when the Google API is unavailable or when the quota is exhausted.

+While the HuggingFace model does not always provide captions with the same level of accuracy or context as the Google API, it offers a practical solution for tagging the images .
+As a result, some images may have captions that are less descriptive or inaccurate due to api key service being not available and the hugging face model being not that good.

 ## Getting Started